-Grow microgreens in your garden bed outside or in containers.
-They are perfect quick growing crops for urban gardeners too, who don’t have space.
-You can grow them indoors on a windowsill or a balcony or other open space!
+Growing microgreens in your garden bed outside or in containers are perfect for gardeners with little space.
+You can grow microgreens at home on a windowsill or a balcony, or other open space!
 All you need is a bit of space and grow mats for microgreens.

 Best Microgreens to Grow